Wednesday, July 19, 2023

 Looking closely at the structure of a snowflake, you will see that each snowflake almost always has six points.
 (Occasionally, there is an anomaly and it is only three points.)
 Why is this true you may ask?
 The answer is in the structure of the water molecule.
 Water is made up of two hydrogen atoms and one oxygen atoms, H₂O.
 Each snowflakes is made up of billions of water molecules and at the core, are water molecules that are “holding hands”.
 These water molecules, at the center, create the six point structure or hexagonal shape.
 Atmospheric conditions such as temperature and humidity change the structure of the forming snowflake but the core shape always remains the same.

 An interesting book about snowflakes is Snowflake Bentley, https://www.youtube.com/watch?v=rtyLpo3cWic, by Jacqueline Briggs Martin.
 This book depicts the true story of child named Wilson Bentley, who was fascinated with snowflakes.
 Bentley's enthusiasm was misunderstood at the time.
-His patience and perseverance of looking at snowflakes under a microscope was rewarded when his parents gifted him a camera to document the uniqueness of the snowflake shapes.
+He started his passion for snowflakes by drawing them.
+When he was seventeen, his parents gifted him a microscopic camera to photograph the snowflakes to document the uniqueness of the snowflake shapes.

 Bentley’s Photographs of Snowflakes